 At the same time, you can encourage more positive hobbies and extracurricular activities.
 These can be a better way for your child to handle boredom or stress.
 They can help her feel good about herself, have fun and let off steam.

 Think about family attitudes and activities

-Limit private internet activity
+Limit internet use

 Spotting problem gambling